Stacy Aumonier: Early career

+A year after his marriage, Aumonier began a career in a second branch of the arts at which he enjoyed outstanding success—as a stage performer writing and performing his own sketches.
 In Written in Friendship, a Book of Reminiscences, Gerald Cumberland wrote that Aumonier's work on stage was the perfect preparation for his later writing career, describing it as "an almost ideal apprenticeship in literature. ...
-He gave character sketches of all kinds of people—vivid little portraits of curious men he had encountered in country lanes, in town, anywhere. ...To act well one must have observed men and women most closely; more, one must have understood them.
+He gave character sketches of all kinds of people—vivid little portraits of curious men he had encountered in country lanes, in town, anywhere. ...
+To act well one must have observed men and women most closely; more, one must have understood them.
 Aumonier did act well.
 The theatre for him was but the entrance hall to literature."
+The Observer called him "a real and rare genius" who "could walk out alone before any audience, from the simplest to the most sophisticated, and make it laugh or cry at will."

 Writing career

 In 1915, Aumonier published a short story "The Friends" which was well received (and was subsequently voted one of the 15 best stories of the year by the readers of a Boston Magazine, Transcript).
 In 1917, he was drafted for service in World War I at age 40, serving first as a private in the Army Pay Corps, and then working as a draughtsman in the Ministry of National Service.
 The Army medical board in 1916 had recorded his occupation as "actor and writer."
 By the end of the next year, he had four books published—two novels and two books of short stories—and his occupation is recorded as "author."

 During the mid 1920s, Aumonier was diagnosed with tuberculosis.
 During the last few years of his life, he would spend long terms in various sanatoria, some better than others.
 In a letter to his friend, Rebecca West, written soon before his death, he described the extraordinarily uncomfortable conditions in a sanatorium in Norfolk during the winter of 1927, where the dampness was so severe that a newspaper left beside the bed would feel "sodden to the touch in the morning".

 Shortly before his death, he sought treatment in Switzerland, but died of the disease in Clinique La Prairie at Clarens beside Lake Geneva on 21 December 1928.